joostvangils/BPMN_RPA/README.md

      * Output_variable: The name of the variable that must store the output of the current action.
 If you don't use this field (or delete it), the current Task will have no output that can be used by other Tasks.

    * Optional attributes:
      * You can specify any input value for the called function directly by adding an extra attribute to the shape with **exactly the same name** as the expected input parameter(s) of the function.
-If you add these extra attributes, but decide to leave these value(s) blank, then the mapping values (output values from previous step) will be used.
-In this way you can combine direct values with mapping values.

       P.e.: to call
       ```Python